Diocese of Fort Wayne-South Bend

 “That which was from the beginning...that which we have seen and heard we proclaim to you...”
 (1 John 1:1, 4).
 The New Testament is the completion of the story of how the Father prepared the world for His Son, and the beginning of the story of the Church, His Body, His Kingdom, His Bride, His Ark to save a People He calls His own.
 This sweeping drama of truth, centered upon He is who is Truth, forms the message of the good news that catechists are privileged to offer to each generation of souls.

 The Christian moral life finds its foundation in the Ten Commandments.
-Yet they are often explained only as proscriptions or laws that have to be kept.
-This workshop will present the Ten Commandments as prescriptions that profoundly inform and foster living life to its fullness.
-Building on the foundation of the Commandments, Jesus gave us the model of how to live the reality of Heaven here on earth through the Beatitudes: a great challenge, but a reality each one of us is called to in God’s grace.
+Yet, they are often explained only as proscriptions or laws that have to be kept.
+This workshop will present the Ten Commandments as prescriptions that profoundly inform and foster our living life in its fullness.
+Building on the foundation of the Commandments, Jesus gave us the model of how to live the reality of Heaven here on Earth through the Beatitudes: a great challenge, but a reality each one of us is called to in God’s grace.
 This workshop will discuss the blessed radicality of a life lived under the Commandments and the Beatitudes.

 The goal of catechesis is participation in God’s life.
 It is critical that catechists learn how to effectively engage the young mind and heart of each child, encourage each child to respect and love the things of the faith, and help each child discover the wonderful love of a gentle Father.
 This very basic workshop focuses on the most fundamental catechetical methodologies that will enable the catechist of children to facilitate intimacy with God and fidelity to the Church.
 Methods and techniques will be demonstrated that encourage children to grow in wonder and awe, as they deepen their love for God and His truths.
 This workshop's creation was made possible through a generous grant by the Our Sunday Visitor Institute.